gatneil/gettingStarted/README.md

 # add -h to any command to see the help
 azure -h

+# make sure we are in ARM mode
+azure config mode arm

 # TODO how to find URN
 azure vm quick-create